 Chances are, if you've ever had Nutella, then you're a fan.
-The wildly popular chocolate hazelnut spread, once hard to get here in U.S. grocery stores, is now used in just about anything that needs a sweet filling or topping: toast, crepes, chocolate cake, cookies, brownies.
+The wildly popular chocolate hazelnut spread, once hard to get here in U.S. grocery stores, is now used in just about anything that needs a sweet, chocolatey filling or topping: toast, crepes, chocolate cake, cookies, brownies, ice cream.
 Really, the list is endless.
 And according to the maker, Nutella ingredients are simple and healthy.

 But do you really know what's in your jar of Nutella?
 Reddit user MrFlow posted this image as a visual representation of Nutella ingredients and their ratio to one another in the processed hazelnut spread.

 The first thing that jumps out at you is the sugar content.
 It's the first ingredient listed and according to the image, equals the amount of the rest of the ingredients combined.
 In fact, sugar makes up 56.3 percent of the spread.

 Now, Nutella is a sweet treat, so the list of Nutella ingredients including the amount of sugar isn't a big surprise.
 But in a product often marketed as a health food, the sugar seems to contradict that statement.
 And in April 2012, Ferrero, the company based in Italy that makes Nutella, paid $3 million as part of a class action lawsuit for false advertising that claimed the spread was "part of a nutritious breakfast."

 Palm oil is the next major ingredient.
 While the vegetable oil is necessary to give Nutella its texture and long shelf life, there is also an environmental and health concern about its use.

 The European Food Safety Authority (EFSA) produced a study in 2016 which noted palm oil that is processed at about 400° Fahrenheit releases a chemical called glycidyl fatty acid esters.
 This chemical has been found to cause cancer in rats and mice, so the EFSA classifies it as a potential health risk.